kacf24/kacf24.github.io/content/authors/admin/_index.md

     url: https://utmsi.utexas.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests marine botany, physiology, and blue carbon.
+bio: My research interests are marine botany, physiology, and blue carbon.

 # Interests to show in About widget
 interests: